deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 space, and you tell us you are neither a trained warrior nor a physically exceptional specimen of your kind.
-The security footage records you being shot seven times by heavy pulse gun fire and you have fully healed in less than three-times-eight diurnals."
-I said.
+The security footage records you being shot seven times by heavy pulse gun fire and you have fully healed in less than three-times-eight diurnals," I said.
 "Many officers have suggested to me that you are a security threat, on the grounds that if you decided to go on a violent rampage, there would be little that could stop you."

 "You have those nervejam grenade things." he pointed out.

-"Those are lethal."
-I replied.
+"Those are lethal," I replied.

 "But they'd work.
 They gave me a splitting headache from across the room."